 If Bush and Blair actually were clever enough to concoct sufficient risks to justify hostilities, they surely would be crafty enough to “discover” enough botulinum somewhere to vindicate Gulf War II.
 Not yet having found these weapons, however, these two either have half a brain each or honestly still seek the munitions that Hussein hid in Iraq or elsewhere, or possibly destroyed to avoid embarrassment.

-As this search continues, those craving Bush’s and Blair’s scalps should recall what Coalition forces have discovered in Iraq:
+As this search continues, those craving Bush’s and Blair’s scalps should recall what Coalition forces have

 More than 80 mass graves have emerged in recent weeks, the Washington Post’s Sharon Waxman reports.
 They have contained prisoners, military deserters, dissident Shiites and, often, children.
 At Salman Pak, one grave with 115 bodies in it appears to have been filled in early April, just before Baghdad was freed.
 So far, the remains of some 3,100 victims have been identified, the Defense Department estimates.
 This figure could climb far higher.